rng-guy/NFSMWBartender/APPENDIX.md

 * If you don't define a valid `default` callsign, Bartender uses `patrol` instead.

+* If you define no vehicle callsigns and no `default`, Bartender disables its callsign feature.

 * You can define up to 20 interactive music tracks, with duplicates.
 In each pursuit, the interactive music tracks play from top to bottom and loop back around afterwards.

 * Bartender can shuffle the first interactive music track in each pursuit instead of starting with the top one, and / or shuffle the follow-up tracks instead of playing them in sequence.

-* If you don't define any tracks, Bartender uses the vanilla setup (i.e. 0 -> 1 -> 2 -> 3).
+* For interactive music, Bartender ignores track types that don't exist in the game.

 * If you don't define any shuffling values, Bartender shuffles the first track in each pursuit.

-* For interactive music, Bartender ignores track types that don't exist in the game.
+* If you only define invalid tracks, Bartender uses the vanilla setup (i.e. 0 -> 1 -> 2 -> 3).

+* If you define no interactive music tracks, Bartender disables all its music features.

 * Track transitions happen only at Heat levels for which you define a valid timer value.
 Transitions may take a few minutes (at worst) due to quirks of the audio scheduler.